GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/overview.rst

 a list of all ray dispatches that were executed during the captured frame.

 Each dispatch is shown as a card.
 The title text shows the API function name that launched the dispatch and the dispatch dimensions.
+If the dispatch has been named (using vkCmdBeginDebugUtilsLabelEXT or equivalent in Vulkan, or agsDriverExtensionsDX12_PushMarker or equivalent in DirectX 12), the name will show below the API name.

 The **Traversal statistics** show information pertaining to how much computation was done by this dispatch, such as the number of rays that were cast, the traversal loop counts